nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “A zero-day is a critical vulnerability that’s unknown to the vendor and has no available patch.
 I defend against zero-days using **least privilege**, **EDR**, **threat intel feeds**, and **behavior-based detection**.
 I stay informed via CVE feeds, MITRE ATT\&CK, and exploit trackers.”

----

-✅ Next Up: **Q32.
-What is Ransomware?
-How Do You Prevent It?**
-Another real-world, high-stakes threat that interviewers love to test.
-Shall we continue?

-Great!
-Let’s now cover one of the **most high-impact threats** in modern cybersecurity — ransomware.

----

 ### ❓ **Q32.
 What is Ransomware?
 How Do You Prevent It?**